 Licensing and Rabies Vaccination

-All dogs of Isle of Palms residents must have a current City of Isle of Palms dog license.
-Licenses may be purchased from the Isle of Palms Police Department at the Public Safety Building at 30 J.C.
+All dogs of Isle of Palms residents are encouraged to have a current City of Isle of Palms dog license.
+Licenses may be obtained from the Isle of Palms Police Department at the Public Safety Building at 30 J.C.
 Long Boulevard from 8AM-5PM seven days per week.
-To obtain a license, owners must provide a copy of proof of a current rabies vaccination for the dog.
-The fee for a dog license for residents is $5.
+To procure a license, owners must provide a copy of proof of a current rabies vaccination for the dog.
+There is no fee for a dog license.
 Residents can acquire rabies vaccinations and City dog licenses at the annual "Doggie Day at the Rec" event hosted at the Recreation Center.
-Licenses should be purchased prior to April 1 of each year and are valid until March 31 of the following year.
+Licenses should be procured prior to April 1 of each year and are valid until March 31 of the following year.

 Isle of Palms Animal Control responds to all reports of someone being bitten by an animal.
 An investigation follows, and the animal is either quarantined by the owner or impounded at a local veterinarian for a ten-day period.
 An animal will be tested for rabies by the Department of Public Health; if, during the quarantine period, the animal has shown signs of having contracted rabies or it is determined at the time of the bite report, it is likely the animal may have rabies.